frellus/crazy-ivan/README.md

 * independent - *works completely out of band of your current monitoring system(s)*
 * higly parallelized - *tests are run in parallel and results are correlated into an overall point-in-time report*
 * performant - *one small VM will get you thousands of checks*
-* fault tolerant - *a failing or hung check doesn't cause the risk other checks being run*
+* fault tolerant - *a failing or hung check doesn't prevent other checks from being run*

 ## OK, So ...
 Why is it Called "Crazy Ivan"?!